SMART: Submodular Data Mixture Strategy for Instruction Tuning: Conclusion Future Work

 \section{Conclusion \& Future Work}

-This paper introduces a novel data mixture strategy for instruction tuning that utilizes a submodular function to assign importance scores to tasks, determine the mixture weights, and also select non-redundant samples from each task.
-Further, we reveal that in a low-budget setting, splitting the budget among a small subset of representative tasks yields superior performance when compared to dividing it among all tasks, which suggests that task scaling should be done more judiciously.
-Future work could explore making this method more model-specific ({\em e.g.}, modify task embedding computation), modify approach for targeted instruction-data selection for creating expert LLMs.
+In this paper, we introduced \model{} --- a novel data mixture strategy for instruction tuning that utilizes a submodular function to assign importance scores to tasks, determine the mixture weights, and also select non-redundant samples from each task.
+Further, we also reveal that in a low-budget setting, splitting the budget among a small subset of representative tasks yields superior performance when compared to dividing it among all tasks, which suggests that task scaling should be done more judiciously.
+Future work could explore making this method more model-specific ({\em e.g.}, modify task embedding computation) and also possibly modify the approach for targeted instruction-data selection for creating expert LLMs that specialize in specific skills such as math, code etc.